You know that people burn out. In fact, given the way you feel, you may have asked whether that’s what happening to you.

 Can a culture burn out?

-And if the answer is yes, any chance that’s happening to America in this moment?
+And if the answer is yes, any chance that’s happening to America now?

 An accurate diagnosis might be helpful right now because, if you’re like me, as you read the news and scroll through your feed, it’s hard not to feel despair.